What to Do During A Dental Emergency?

 Not sure if your case is indeed a dental emergency?
-If it hurts, it is considered as dental emergency.
+If it hurts, it is considered a dental emergency.
 Applying quick treatment can improve the odds that your tooth can still be saved from injury or damage.

 An obvious damage to your tooth must always be considered dental emergency and quick treatment is needed.
 Chips, for instance, can negatively impact the living tissue of your tooth.
 If they are not resolved immediately, they can cause more problems in the future.
 When you seek immediate treatment, this can be prevented from getting worse.

 This is also the same if you lose a filling or a crown.
-It is considered as a dental emergency.
+It is considered a dental emergency.
 Even if you do not feel any symptoms, your tooth has already lost its support.
 It needs to be treated as soon as possible as it could be easily damaged.

 Preventing Dental Emergencies

-Accidents can happen any time.
+Accidents can happen at any time.
 However, you can prevent dental emergencies and reducing your risk of damaging your teeth by using or wearing a mouthguard.
-This is especially true if you are participating in recreational activities that may pose great risk of getting your teeth injured.
+This is especially true if you are participating in recreational activities that may pose a great risk of getting your teeth injured.

 You should also use fluoride-rich toothpaste when brushing your pearly whites.
 Do it at least twice a day.
 Then, floss at least once or twice a day.

 It is also essential that you visit your dentist regularly.
 Twice a year is highly recommended.
-But if you have medical condition, you may need frequent dental visits.
+But if you have a medical condition, you may need frequent dental visits.